manuks-22/CurrencyToWords/README.md

 3. Start the hosted Api.
 4. Note down the base address of the url.
 5. Replace the ApiBaseUrl in appsettings.json in CurrencyToWordsApp WPF project.
+6. Build the CurrencyToWordsApp WPF project.
-6. Run the WPF application.
+7. Run the WPF application.